ibm-cloud-docs/watsonxdata/spk_qry_server.md

 1. Click **Create query servers**.
 The **Create query servers** page opens.
 1. Provide the following details:
     * Name: Enter a name for the query server that you create.
+    * You need to provide the following information when using version 2.3 or later of {{site.data.keyword.lakehouse_short}}.

+       Select the **Capacity type**.
+You can select **Dedicated** (if configured) or **On-demand**.
+Choose the capacity from the list and specify the CPU cores and memory details for driver and executor.

     * Driver and Executor cores and memory.
+Specify this field if you are using a version earlier than 2.3 of {{site.data.keyword.lakehouse_short}}.
     * Username: The watsonx.data login username.
     * API key: Your API key.
 To generate an API key, see [Generating the API key](https://test.cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-con-presto-serv).
+    * Specify the configuration and environment variables and the values.

 1. Click **Create**.
 The query server is created and will be in ACCEPTED status.
 You can start using the server when the status becomes ACTIVE.